sorbet/sorbet/README.md

 > Thus, we expect all user-visible outputs to be explicitly sorted using a
 > key stable from one run to the next.

+There are many ways to test Sorbet, some "better" than others.
+We've ordered them below in order from most preferrable to least preferrable.
+And we always prefer some test to no tests!

 ### test_corpus tests

 The first kind of test can be called either [test_corpus] tests or [testdata]